FabioRNT/ImageMM/Readme.md

 **Known Issues:**

 * If you try to apply a filter to a zoomed image, the filter will be applied, but the image will return to its original size.
-* The zooming tool did not scale properly with the image dimensions.
+* The zooming functionality does not take into consideration the image's original aspect ratio, which may cause a distortion in the image after zooming in.

 **Requirements:**